bicarlsen/cryocon-22c-controller/README.md

 ## API

 A CryoconController is a SCPI instrument and uses the [easy-scpi](https://pypi.org/project/easy-scpi/) package for means of communication.
-Thus, all the methods and properties of an easy_scpi.Instrument can be called.
+Thus, all the methods and properties of an `easy_scpi.Instrument` can be called.

 Channels can be referenced either by their given name or their letter.
 All commands generate a response from the controller, so only queries are performed to keep command and response synched.

 ### Methods

-**CryoconController( port, timeout, baud ):** Creates a new CryoconController instance.
+**CryoconController( port, timeout, baud, backend ):** Creates a new CryoconController instance.

 **max_temperatrue( loop ):** Returns the maximum set point temperature of the given loop.